 SOAP Notes for Speech Therapy: The Ultimate Guide

-These notes document important data and paint a picture of how the client participated in a session.
+Speech therapy SOAP notes document important data and paint a picture of how the client participated in a session.
 That’s not always easy.
-A Speech-Language Pathologist’s (also known as “SLP”) schedule is often filled with back to back clients throughout the day.
+A speech-language pathologist’s (also known as “SLP”) schedule is often filled with back-to-back clients throughout the day.

-Having a clear understanding of what a SOAP note is, and how to write one both thoroughly and efficiently can be a huge help to SLP’s.
+Having a clear understanding of what SLP SOAP notes are, and how to write one both thoroughly and efficiently can be a huge help to SLPs.
 This helps them feel confident that they documented the necessary information for insurance and legal purposes while not falling behind on paperwork or getting backed up on time.

 This is a brief statement that describes a client’s state from the therapist’s point of view.

 The information in this section isn’t measurable, and can be gathered both from the therapist’s observations and any information given by the caregiver who accompanies the client to the session.

 What questions can you answer in the subjective section of your speech therapy SOAP note?

 - Behavior (e.g., frequent refusals, cooperative, engaged, attentive)

 - Current state (e.g., alert, lethargic/tired)

 - Back up statements with supporting information such as quotes. (e.g, Mother reported “he woke up early and is tired today.”)

 - Paint a clear picture of how the client participated in the session